youranshul/FlickerImageDownloader/README.md

 This project is an android app that displays the images from the public flicker api.
 Third Party libraries used to build the app which can be seen in the .gradle file for each module

-# Architecture used is MVP and followed modular approad using app , businesslogic and data layers
+# Architecture used is MVP and followed modular approach with app , businesslogic and data layers

 # Features